-As a business owner knowing who your product is for is fairly basic stuff.
-You’ve probably researched, tested, and mind mapped your way through a business strategy so there really should be no doubt as to who’s buying your shit.
-At the very least, you sort of know who your potential client is.
+As a business owner, knowing who your product is for is marketing 101.
+You’ve probably researched, tested, and mind-mapped your way through a business strategy so there really should be no doubt as to who’s buying your shit.
+At the very least, you should sort of know who your potential client is.

 Don’t forget your competitors.

 Google your industry keywords and see who’s landing on the first page.
-Nosy around their website and make notes on what they’re doing right, also, what they’re doing wrong.
+Nosy around their websites and make notes on what they’re doing right—also—what they’re doing wrong.
 Pay close attention to their online copy.
 How well is it written?
 How does it make you feel?
 And how clear is the objective?
 Imagine you’re a prospect of theirs, can you figure out what it is they’re selling?
 Is it easy to buy?
 Can you guess what audience they’re appealing to?

 3. Formatted content.

 If you’ve written 2000 words I would presume you’re not going to dump that in one huge chunk on a webpage.
 Please tell me that isn’t going to happen.
-Break that shit up!
+Break that text up!
 Make it easy to read.
 Short paragraphs make people happy.
-Overloading your static web pages with a shit-ton of text will make people leave your site.
+Overloading your static web pages with a shit-ton of content will make people leave your site.